holukas/dataset_cha_fp2024_2005-2023/README.md

 # CH-CHA Flux Product

-**Current version: FP2025.X (2005-2024)**

-> Documentation and notebooks for the PI dataset of the grassland ecosystem station CH-CHA (Chamau).
+Documentation and notebooks for the PI dataset of the grassland ecosystem station CH-CHA (Chamau).
 The research station CH-CHA is part of [Swiss FluxNet](https://www.swissfluxnet.ethz.ch/), operated by the [Grassland Sciences Group, ETH Zurich](https://gl.ethz.ch/).

+## Dataset versions

+**CH-CHA FP2025.1 (2005-2024) [current version]**
+- release date: 8 Feb 2025
+- is currently available on demand from the Grassland Sciences group server

 ## Contents